 The conversation up to Borlänge was charged with excitement as the three women shared their stories with one another.
 This had been a gathering together they had not expected but which had had the positive effect of bonding them in a spiritual sorority even before they reached their destination.
 The Americans listened in wonderment as Jenny related the circumstances in which she had met Stan and also of the strange dreams she and Märta had had, and how she had refused Stan's proposal of marriage.

 "You said no?!" exlaimed Emma.
-"You must have been crazy!"
+"You must be crazy!"

 Jenny blushed.